Accla/pPython/README.md

 <br>
 <br>
 An example run script is available in the example directory.
-The GRIDPYTHON_HOME environment in the example run script needs to be modified according to the user runtime environment.
+The PPYTHON_HOME environment in the example run script needs to be modified according to the user runtime environment.
 <br>